kencormican/milestoneProjectTwo/READMe.md

 ## Purpose

+In late 2019 [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) or Coronavirus Disease 2019, was identified as a new and unique respiratory illness.
+It ability to spread rapidly, unhindered throughout a population was first realised in Wuhan, a city within the central province of Hubei in China.
+Since then the disease has developed into a global pandemic, affecting every country and individual on planet either directly through infection or indirectly via the social and economic consequences.

-I've chosen to develop a Website that produces an Irish COVID 19 Statistics Dashboard, integrating functionality from the Google Maps & Charts APIs with dynamic open source COVID statistics acquired through a geoHive API call.
+I've chosen to develop a Website that produces an Irish COVID 19 Statistics Dashboard, integrating functionality from the Google Maps & Charts APIs with dynamic open source COVID statistics acquired through the GeoHive API Catalogue.
 My intent is to use the OpenSource Government Data Set to provide a hypothetical end user with accurate and localised COVID information.

 --------

 <h2 align="center"><img src="assets/images/responsiveMockupMilestoneTwo.jpg"></h2>

-This is my Second Milestone Project for the Code Institute's Diploma in Full Stack Development.

 --------

 ## The Project Brief